 Our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement that involves risks and uncertainties, and actual results could vary as a result of a number of factors.
 Based on our current operations and current operating plans, we expect that our available cash, cash generated from current operations and debt capacity will be sufficient to finance current operations and capital expenditures for at least 12 months.
 However, we may use substantial amounts of capital to accelerate product development or expand our sales and marketing activities.
 We may need to raise additional capital in order to make significant acquisitions.
 Additional capital raising activities will dilute the ownership interests of existing stockholders to the extent we raise capital by issuing equity securities.
-Currently, we are unable to access the public equity markets due to an outstanding amendment to a Current Report on Form 8-K in connection with a previous acquisition.
-In addition, we are not currently eligible to use Form S-3 to effect a registration of our equity as a result of this delinquent filing.
-We are in the process of seeking to complete this outstanding filing and anticipate that we will become current with our required filings under Form 8-K. Once we become current with our SEC filings we will immediately be eligible to register equity and will be eligible to use Form S-3 twelve months after the initial due date of the outstanding Form 8-K amendment.
+Currently, we are prohibited from accessing the public equity markets due to an outstanding amendment to a Current Report on Form 8-K in connection with a previous acquisition.
+In addition, we are not currently eligible to use Form S-3 to affect a registration of our equity as a result of this delinquent filing.
+We are in the process of seeking to complete this outstanding filing and anticipate that we will become current with our required filings under Form 8-K. Once we become current with our SEC filings, we will immediately become eligible to register equity and will be eligible to use Form S-3 twelve months after the initial due date of the outstanding Form 8-K amendment.
 However, until this matter is resolved, our ability to raise capital may be limited to private equity transactions and/or additional borrowing and may result in entering into an agreement on less than favorable terms.
-In addition, our credit facility with Brown Brothers Harriman contains limitations on our ability to incur additional indebtedness and requires creditor approval for acquisitions funded with cash in excess of \$6 million and for those which may be funded with equity in excess of \$10 million.
-Accordingly, there can be no assurance that we will be successful in raising additional capital on favorable terms or at all.
+In addition, our credit facility with Brown Brothers Harriman contains limitations on our ability to incur additional indebtedness and requires creditor approval for acquisitions funded with cash in excess of \$6 million and for those which may be funded with equity